rookzone/splatter-boy/README.md

 - [x] Get a proper game screen with all the pins hooked up
 - [x] Load in background and store array of pin locations
 - [x] Use pin locations to spawn Pin structs in
-- [ ] Define zones on map, debug draw them
+- [] Define zones on map, debug draw them
-- [ ] Hook up buttons to a ball firing system
+- [x] Hook up buttons to a ball firing system
 - [ ] Create diagnal walls with bounce logic
-- [ ] Balls will need a seperate collision mode:
+- [n/a] Balls will need a seperate collision mode:
-- [ ] Collide with wall mode (after being fired out)
+- [n/a] Collide with wall mode (after being fired out)
-- [ ] Collision mode defined by zones on the map
+- [n/a] Collision mode defined by zones on the map

 To achieve a game where balls are fired out on button press, collide with exit walls, drop through the pins and to the bottom of the screen.
 Pin and wall positions are pulled